 Wax-Coated Materials

-Surfaces coated with wax (like some papers or fabrics) create a slippery surface that prevents the transfer from sticking properly.
+Surfaces coated with wax create a slippery surface that prevents the transfer from sticking properly.
 Waxed materials don’t allow the ink to bond, leading to poor results.

 Non-Heat-Resistant Plastics